codedx/doc-md/README.md

 `grunt.loadTasks('${path to docmd}/tasks');`

-again where `${path-to-docmd}` is the path to the location where you've cloned doc-md.
+again where `${path-to-docmd}` is the path to the location where you've cloned Doc MD.

-You also need to configure the `docs` and `output` options to point to the location in your filesystem where you've stored your markdown documents (see the [Markdown Structure](#markdown-structure) section for details) and to where you want the output from doc-md to go, respectively.
-For each html guide you want, you should specify a doc-md task, with the single property `directory`, specifying the path to the guide in question, relative to the markdown directory specified by the `docs` option.
+You also need to configure the `docs` and `output` options to point to the location in your filesystem where you've stored your markdown documents (see the [Markdown Structure](#markdown-structure) section for details) and to where you want the output from Doc MD to go, respectively.
+For each html guide you want, you should specify a Doc MD task, with the single property `directory`, specifying the path to the guide in question, relative to the markdown directory specified by the `docs` option.

 ### Config Example
 ```